 Why Paylocity for Payroll Processing?

-- Pre-built interfaces with more than 300 other systems so it can receive and send data to the systems you’re already using.
+- Pre-built interfaces with more than 300 third-party systems so you can receive and send data to the systems you’re already using.

-- Automated payroll tax filing and payment, including federal tax, social security tax, medicare tax, and state tax.
+- Automated payroll tax filing and payment, including federal and state taxes, social security taxes, and Medicare taxes.

-- Technical support and customer service for large and small businesses.
+- Exceptional technical support and customer service for all business sizes.